Discrete State Transition Algorithm for Unconstrained Integer Optimization Problems: Application for boolean integer programming

+\begin{multicols}{2} Considering that the QP based Maxcut model is easier to manipulate for intelligent operators, it is adopted in discrete STA for simple representation.
+We use a real coded integer genetic algorithm \cite{deep} for comparison, in which, laplace crossover (the location parameter $a = 0$ and the scaling parameter $b = 0.35$) and power mutation (the index of mutation $p = 4$) were used, and a truncation procedure was applied to make sure the integrity of a solution.
+More specifically, the crossover probability $p_c = 0.8$ and the mutation probability $p_m = 0.005$.
+The parameters setting for discrete STA is the same to that in TSP instances except the maximum number of iterations at $200$ and \textit{CF} $ = 20$.
+The population size for integer genetic algorithm (GA) is the same to the search enforcement (\textit{SE}) in STA, while the maximum iterations for GA is set at four times as that of discrete STA.
+In the same way, we define the following ``error"

-where, $best$ is the best result achieved by discrete STA, $optimum$ can be found in \cite{wang}.
-Experimental results for MAX-CUT instances are given in Table \ref{maxcutinstances}.
+here, $best$ is the best result achieved by discrete STA or integer GA, $optimum$ can be found in \cite{wang}.
+Experimental results for Maxcut instances are given in Table \ref{maxcutinstances}.

-\\ As can be seen from Table \ref{maxcutinstances}, the discrete STA has the ability to achieve the global minimum for all of the instances, and the difference between simple STA and DSTA is small in this case.
+As can be seen from Table \ref{maxcutinstances}, all of these algorithms have the ability to achieve the global minimum for all of the instances.
+The performance of GA and DSTAI is much the same, while DSTAII is much superior than its competitors since it can find the global minimum for every instance in each run. \begin{remark} When using the integer GA for the Maxcut problem, we need to reformulate the model by a linear transformation, namely